magnesj/ResInsight/docs/SimulationWells.md

 - **Well head** -- Controls visibility of the arrow displaying the production status of the well
 - **Pipe** -- A symbolic pipe can be drawn between the well connection cells to illustrate the well.
 This option controls the visibility of the pipes.
 - **Spheres** -- This option toggles the visibility of spheres drawn at the center of each well connection cell.
 - **Communication Lines** -- Toggles the visibility of well communication lines.
-These lines, or arrows, shows which wells that communicates, and at what rate.
+   These arrows shows the communication between wells.
 Broader arrows indicate higher level of communication.
-This is based on on Flow Diagnostics calculations, and is only available if the eclipse results includes fluxes.
+   These arrows are based on Flow Diagnostics calculations, and are only available if the eclipse results includes fluxes.
+   Arrows representing communication in the opposite direction from what is expected (eg. producers supporting another well due to cross flow) are displayed in a layer "under" the other arrows, to make them easier to see.

 ### Well Cells and Fence